 Archaeologist / Public Outreach Officer

-AJ Van Slyke’s research interests are focused on the public outreach of archaeological sites.
-Utilizing landscape theories on pre-contact and historic sites, Van Slyke shows changes in how cultures used landscapes over time while promoting heritage tourism through the establishment of virtual Maritime Heritage Trails.
+AJ Van Slyke is an Archeologist with the National Park Service’s Submerged Resource Center.
+His research interests are focused on the public outreach of archaeological sites.
+Utilizing landscape theories on pre-contact and historic sites, Van Slyke shows changes in how cultures used landscapes over time while promoting heritage tourism through the establishment of Maritime Heritage Trails.

 Brendan Fenerty is a PhD candidate in the Department of Geosciences at the University of Arizona interested in the responses of landforms and landscapes to climate-driven changes to Earth surface processes.